 STEP has created a one credit hour course for incoming female first-year and transfer students entitled Women and Leadership in Engineering and Applied Sciences.
 This topics course, which is modeled after successful women in science and engineering programs in the U.S., introduces speakers, mainly female alums of Western Michigan University College of Engineering and Applied Sciences (CEAS), who present to the class about their current job and experiences at WMU.
 They offer advice and guidance using personal examples for the students.
 Other presenters include a student panel comprised of current female CEAS students to talk about classes, internships, tutoring and registered student organization opportunities.

-The class has only been offered since fall 2014.
-Dr. Edmund Tsang, CEAS Professor Emeritus, along with Anetra Grice, the STEP Program Director, facilitate the course.
+The class has been offered since fall 2014.
+Anetra Grice, the STEP Program Director, facilitates the course.

 Students who have 14 credits or below are not charged tuition for the course due to the WMU flat rate tuition.

 For more information about the Women in Leadership in CEAS course contact:

 The Society of Women Engineers (SWE) provides a great opportunity to build ties with numerous people in the both the same major and all different engineering and applied sciences majors.
 As a society, SWE focuses on many skills including: teamwork, networking, resume building, and the skills needed to interact with different age groups.
 They host many different outreach activities annually and hope to develop many more.
 Also, one of the most intriguing benefits of SWE is the wide range of scholarships available to student SWE members from the national chapter.